 With the little I know of my parents I'm tempted to conclude I'm living perfectly, though blindly, their seed's complete programme.

-Met Blossom in 1975 whilst living at Bell House Farm, Mytholmroyd, West Yorkshire where we lived for 10 years in a house inhabited in 1770 by David Hartley who was hung for clipping and coining gold guineas.
+Met Blossom in 1975 whilst living at Bell House Farm, Mytholmroyd, West Yorkshire where we lived for 10 years.
 I moved there to spend more time writing and whilst there completed several manuscripts.
 Bell House'74, First Plonkout, Plonkout Too, The Tin Book, Roll of the Artist, 50p Takeaway, Lighthouse, the Hoylescards, Fondle to name a few.
-I created a performance set of poetry and was funded by the National Poetry Secretariat from 1981, to perform at different venues throughout the country, along with radio shows and the Edinburgh Festival.
+I created a performance set of poetry and was funded by the National Poetry Secretariat @ £50 a reading plus expenses during the '80's to perform at different venues throughout the country, along with radio shows and the Edinburgh Festival.

 Our time at Bell House was self-sufficiency at it's worst and best and whilst the writing thrived the house never accomplished plumbing and electricity and we sold it in 1985 to move to Arbroath in Scotland and then on to a flat in Letcombe Regis, Oxfordshire.